European network for Web-centred linguistic data science

 Lithuanian National Catholic Church: Ethnic Identity and Emigration, No. VAT-59/2012, 03-09-2012 – 31/12/2013

-The projected aimed to investigate the history of Lithuanian National Catholic Church (LNCC) since its establishment in the USA from the 20th century till nowadays, and to presente it to the academic and also to the general public.
+The projected aimed to investigate the history of Lithuanian National Catholic Church (LNCC) since its establishment in the USA from the 20th century till nowadays, and to present it to the academic and also to the general public.
 The project was implemented in several directions:

 - searching theoretical approaches (explaining the coherence between an addiction to religious communities and the preservation of national diasporas’ identity);